ajwjung/inventory-app/README.md

 ## Features

 This app allows users to create, read, update, and delete drinks (items) and drink types (categories).
-There are existing data already inserted as samples that cannot be deleted for the sake of having a starting point.
-For all drinks, the milk substitute cannot be edited because of how data is stored.
+Sample data has already been inserted and cannot be deleted by the user so that there are examples to preview at any given time.
+For all default drinks, the milk substitute property cannot be edited because most drinks have multiple records for the same drink with a different milk option.

 ## Known Issues